bencrannich/iam.service/README.md

 14. does Heimdal HDB support LDAP connections over TCP/mTLS?
 15. online CA configurations (intermediate, infra services, users… + throwaway root in dev)
 16. kadmin: why is `hdb-ldap-create-base` ignored
+17. ALL: database directories only need to be shared by certain containers
+18. ALL: tidy up environment variables